wicked-rainman/SolarClock/README.md

 This project shouldn't be confused with a plan to design a clock that's powered by solar energy.
 That would be just too useful.
 Instead, it represents an attempt at calculating the time based on the position of the sun.

-Yes, you could look at your watch, get the time from the Internet, listen to the pips on the radio or even look at a classic garden sun dial.
+Yes, you could look at your watch, listen for the pips on the radio or even look at a classic garden sun dial.
 That's not the point.

 I can't pretend when I finish this it will have much value - it's more of a nonsense machine bred out of boredom.
 Regardless, I do think it will be interesting to see how accurately time can be calculated using a bunch of electronics and some 3D tat.